GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 site A embeds an iframe containing site B, site B will not be able to access the same storage it would usually have when navigated to directly.

-To mitigate the impact of this in extensions, two key exemptions apply:
+To mitigate the impact of this in extensions, two exemptions apply:

 - If a page with the `chrome-extension://` scheme is embedded in any site, storage partitioning will not apply, and the extension will have access to its top-level partition.